fleurssauvages/Dynamics_LMPC_for_Manipulators/README.md

 [![Dependencies](https://img.shields.io/badge/dependencies-numpy%2C%20roboticstoolbox--python-green)](https://pypi.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This project demonstrates **Quadratic Programming (QP)** and **Linear Model Predictive Control (LMPC)** for robotic manipulators.
+This project demonstrates **Quadratic Programming (QP)** and **Linear Model Predictive Control (LMPC)** for robotic manipulators in dynamics.
 - **LMPC** is used for online path planning in dynamic workspaces.
 - **QP** solves Inverse Kinematics (IK) with constraints such as joint limits.

-A velocity based implementation can be found at: https://github.com/fleurssauvages/LMPC_for_Manipulators
+For easier understanding, a velocity based implementation can be found at: https://github.com/fleurssauvages/LMPC_for_Manipulators.
+This repository is acceleration based, with the state of the LMPC being augmented to both position and velocity, outputing a desired acceleration, and the QP calculating a torque for a given desired acceleration.

 The LMPC problem formulation is based on:
 > Alberto, Nicolas Torres, et al.